masatoshi-watanuki/method_annotation/README.md

 Example1

     class PutsArg < MethodAnnotation::Base
-      describe 'output the arguments of the method'
+      self.describe = 'output the arguments of the method'

       before do |*args|
         puts '-------args-------'